SmoothHeaven/Project_9/README.md

 **To do:**
 - [ ] Implement multiple faces tracking.
 - [ ] Optimize threads.
-- [ ] Add a way to get depth information for more realistic visulization.
+- [ ] Add a way to get depth information for better visualization.
 - [ ] Add licenses and credit used resources